Bohse Eurostar

 The Bohse Eurostar is a German car produced by Bohse Automobilbau from 1987 to 1989.
-The first EuroStars were based on the Mk1 Golf.
+The first EuroStars were built in 1987 and based on the Volkswagen Golf Mk1.
 These were still offered under the name Bohse Sprinter and only 30 were produced.
-The later EuroStar models were based on the Lada Riva and 200 were built.
+The later EuroStar models were based on the Lada Riva and 200 were built in 1988 and 1989.

 Design

-The Euro-Star is a Lada 2105 which has been converted into an open leisure vehicle with a custom plastic body.
+The EuroStar is based on the Lada 2105, and has been converted into an open leisure vehicle with a custom polyester body.

 The EuroStar has no doors, instead using large fabric panels.
 There is no rear window either as it has been replaced by a removable fabric panel.
-The EuroStar features two removable Targa roofs held down by rubber bands and has both a pickup bed and a small enclosed trunk in the rear.
+The EuroStar features two removable targa roof panels held down by rubber bands and has both a pickup bed and a small enclosed trunk in the rear.
 Mechanically, the EuroStar uses the same running gear as the Lada.
-Both the EuroStar and Sprinter shared the same body with the only exterior difference being the headlights and taillights, as the Sprinter's taillights came from the Volkswagen LT.
+Both the EuroStar and Sprinter shared the same body, with the only exterior difference being the headlights and taillights.